nikts27/thesis-rover-planner/README.md

     *   astar: For optimal search (uses the A\* algorithm).

-    *   gbfs: For satisficing search (uses Greedy Best-First Search).
+    *   best: For satisficing search (uses Greedy Best-First Search).

 * `<problem_file>`  : The path to the PDDL problem file you want to solve.